sebfisch/java-data/content/docs/features/switchpatterns.md

 the final type pattern does match `null`.
 This is because total type patterns
-(which match the type of the inspected value) should always match and, therefore, also match `null`.
+(which match the type of the inspected value) are expected to always match and, therefore, also match `null`.
 Note that the type pattern in the guarded patterns do not match `null`.
 If they did, we would get an exception when evaluating the condition.

-Next, we look at [Record Patterns](../recordpatterns).

 ## Task 6: refactor AoC solution